minidm-org/minidm/README.md

 ### Deployment

 Administrators can dynamically generate an enrollment script directly from the MiniDM Dashboard (under the **Devices** tab).
-This `.ps1` script will write the active Enrollment Key and Server URL to `HKLM\SOFTWARE\MiniDM`
+This `.ps1` script will write the active Enrollment Key and Server URL to `HKLM\SOFTWARE\MiniDM` - These keys are destroyed upon successful enrollment to prevent scraping the server address.

 ---